jfhr/copypath/README.md

 ## Build Instructions

-* If you haven't already, install [Visual Studio 2017](https://visualstudio.microsoft.com/vs/).
+* If you haven't already, install [Visual Studio 2017 or newer](https://visualstudio.microsoft.com/vs/).
 When installing, make sure you select the required .NET framework tools (.NET Version 4.7.2 is recommended, but anything from 3.0 should work)
 * Open file CopyToClipboard.sln
 * Select Configuration "Release"
 * Select Build > Build Solution